88h88h/candidate_application_platform/README.md

 ## To run the frontend

-- GO inside the project folder and run the project `npm start`
+- Go inside the project folder and run the project `npm start`

 ## More Information